syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-headers.md

 ---

-# Headers in ##Platform_Name## Grid component
+# Headers in ASP.NET Core Grid component

-The Syncfusion ##Platform_Name## Grid component provides a comprehensive set of options to customize and manage headers efficiently.
+The Syncfusion ASP.NET Core Grid component provides a comprehensive set of options to customize and manage headers efficiently.
 Headers play a crucial role in organizing and presenting data effectively in the grid.

 ## Header text

-The `headerText` feature proves particularly beneficial when there is a need for more meaningful and descriptive column headers in the Syncfusion ##Platform_Name## Grid component.
+The `headerText` feature proves particularly beneficial when there is a need for more meaningful and descriptive column headers in the Syncfusion ASP.NET Core Grid component.

 By default, the header text of a column in Grid is displayed from the column's `field` value.
 However, you can easily override the default header title and provide a custom header text for the column using the `headerText` property.